 In this post, we will cover the second method (Custom Code) in detail.
 Towards the end of the post, you can also find a quick comparison of both data replication methods so that you can evaluate your requirements and choose wisely.

+This method requires you to manually set up the data transfer process from Aurora to BigQuery.
 The steps involved in migrating data from Aurora DB to BigQuery are as follows:

-Step 1: Getting data out of Amazon Aurora
+Step 1: Getting Data out of Amazon Aurora

 By writing SQL queries we can export data from Aurora.
 The SELECT queries enable us to pull the data we want.
 You can specify filters and order of the data.
 You can also limit results.